University of Phoenix-Arkansas

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of Phoenix-Arkansas are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of Phoenix-Arkansas are Surgeons, Physicians, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at University of Phoenix-Arkansas are Interdisciplinary Studies (8 degrees awarded), Protective Services (6 degrees), Business (19 degrees), Computer and Information Sciences and Support Services (1 degrees), and Health (3 degrees) (as of 2017).